Terms and Conditions

 9.1 You agree that these Terms and Conditions and any claim relating to the use of this Website and the content will be governed and construed in accordance with the laws of England and Wales and that the courts of England and Wales shall have exclusive jurisdiction in respect of any dispute arising from access to or use of this Website.

-10. Classroom based training, E-Learning Platforms (Learning Management System) and Online Training Course material download
+10. face to face and online ‘Classroom’ based training, E-Learning Platforms (Learning Management System) and Online Training Course material download

 10.1 Sections 10 to 30 of our terms and conditions govern the sale and supply of training courses through our website.

-10.2 These sections of the terms and conditions shall cover both;
+10.2 These sections of the terms and conditions shall cover;

-Sale and supply of training to be delivered in a classroom based environment, and,
+Sale and supply of training to be delivered in person (face to face) or online classroom based environment, and,

 Sale and supply of online training course materials and the use of those course materials when downloaded, and